What is the easiest way to switch from macOS + Linux

 • It has a large community and a large development team.

-In my opinion, GNOME is the best desktop environment for Linux in terms of usability, consistency, flexibility and usability for those who migrated to Linux from macOS.
+In my opinion, GNOME - the best working environment for Linux in terms of usability, consistency, flexibility and ease of use for those who have switched to Linux с macOS.

 Fedora can be a great start for you, and once you get the hang of it, you can try other distributions as well as desktop environments and window managers.